How to treat skin rashes and itching? Skin diseases accompanied by itching and pimples. Itchy rash

 In addition, the occurrence of acne is catalyzed by stress and nervous disorders.

-Diagnosis is based on familiarization with the anamnesis and an objective study of the state of the body, including:
+Diagnosis is based on anamnesis and objective research state of the body including:

-• determining the places of localization and the order of appearance of rashes;
+• determining the location and order of appearance of rashes;

-• study of the duration of the development process and the nature of the rash;
+• studying the duration of the development process and the nature of the rash;

-• identification of drugs that were taken during the previous time.
+• identification medicines, which were taken during the previous time.

-It is mandatory to check the presence of pathological diseases in a person and the possibility of contacts with infectious patients.
+It is necessary to check whether a person has pathological diseases and the possibility of contact with infectious patients.
 Treatment is prescribed after examining the patient and determining the source of the rash.

 Diseases

-The etiology of their development may be different, but they have characteristic accompanying symptoms:
+The etiology of their development may be different, but they have characteristic associated symptoms:

 • a sharp increase in body temperature;